 The final numbers to look at are the strength factors for attaching materials to the InSoFast studs.
 Per screw, reports 65-lbf Withdrawal and 94-lbf Lateral.
 This means you could hang a 65-lb cabinet (or four bowling balls) on your wall with just one screw.

 We would never ever recommend it.
 It is always best to respect the load capacity.
 However, the report adds a safety factor of 5:1 to all of its measurements.
 While it wouldn’t be the best practice to hang that 65-lb cabinet with one screw, the safety factor actually ensures the cabinet can exceed that force by 5x (325-lbs) before causing trouble.

 So technically speaking, you would need to add the weight of 16 bowling balls to this single-screw cabinet before it crashed to the ground, wrecking everything in its path.
 And most likely, the screw would break first.

-If you’re still a bit wary, take a deeper look at our Technical Evaluation Reports and order a sample panel to get a feel for the construction of the stud.
+If you’re still a bit wary, take a deeper look at our Technical Evaluation Reports and order a sample pack to get a feel for the construction of the stud.
 As always, feel free to add any questions or comments in the section below.